Skip to content

 val compressHistory by nodeLLMCompressHistory<String>()

-val makeTheDecision by subgraph<String, Decision> {
+val makeTheDecision by subgraph<String, String> {

 // Some steps to make the decision based on the current compressed history and collected information